unilad homepage

 Not being able to think straight can be the side effect of a number of conditions, including brain cancer (Getty Stock Image)

-People can experience brain fog for a wide number of reasons, with it often being a common side effect of infections like the flu or a fever, but it can also be a sign that something is growing in your head.
+People can experience brain fog for many reasons, often a common side effect of infections like the flu or a fever, but it can also be a sign that something is growing in your head.

-A number of Standen's patients said they had experienced a 'general fogginess' that included issues like a difficulty focusing, thinking clearly, or even just remembering things.
+A number of Standen's patients said they had experienced a 'general fogginess that included difficulty focusing, thinking clearly, and even just remembering things.

-However, if brain fog is accompanied by symptoms of other changes in your brain, such as issue with your sight or speech, you should speak to your physician.
+However, if brain fog is accompanied by symptoms of other changes in your brain, such as issues with your sight or speech, you should speak to your physician.

 There are a large number of other symptoms of various brain cancers that, when experienced persistently or in conjunction with others, could be a cause for concern.